Children eligible for pre-school education places

 Late applications for pre-school places

-Applications for pre-school places received by the closing date are considered first.
-You can make a late application using a paper form for a pre-school school place until:
+Online applications for pre-school places received by the 31 January 2019 closing date are considered first.

 Where pre-school education places are available